Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Introduction

 \section{Introduction}

 \epigraph{ Glory is like a circle in the water,\\ Which never ceaseth to enlarge itself\\ Till by broad spreading it disperse to nought.} {Shakespeare, {\em Henry VI, part 1}}

-We make a proposal for a modified quantum mechanics that includes an outline of a solution to the `measurement problem.'
+We propose a modified quantum mechanics that includes an outline of a solution to the `measurement problem.'
 The theory is shown to arise naturally from a fully discrete physics, where all physical quantities, including the magnitude of the wavefunction, are discrete.
 Since normal wavefunction evolution leads to an expansion or spreading with time, eventually the wavefunction will grow to such an extent that the average magnitude of the wavefunction threatens to fall below the minimum magnitude representable in the discrete physics under consideration, thus threatening to disappear altogether.
-Our key idea is that, since the wavefunction does not vanish, the existence of a minimum magnitude provides a reason, independent of any consideration of measurement, to suppose that the wavefunction will `collapse', suddenly reducing in size, when it reaches a certain critical volume in configuration space.
-How this form of collapse leads to a solution to the measurement problem will be explained in what follows.
+Our key idea is that, since the wavefunction does not vanish, the existence of a minimum magnitude provides a reason, independent of any consideration of measurement, to suppose that the wavefunction will `collapse', suddenly reducing in size, when it reaches a critical volume in configuration space.

 In nature, there would appear to be no truly isolated systems, that is, systems with no interaction at all with their environment.
+According to standard quantum mechanics, this means that the universe is most accurately represented by a single wavefunction.
+In our model, which has wavefunctions of finite volume, the number of particles in the wavefunction is related to the strength of interaction between the particles.
+Where there are a large number of strongly interacting particles, they would be represented by a single wavefunction that will quickly reach the critical volume and collapse, leading to localization of macroscopic objects, while wavefunctions representing fewer particles will expand more widely before collapsing.
+This is the central idea of our solution to the measurement problem.

-According to standard interpretations of quantum mechanics, this means that the universe is most accurately represented by a single wavefunction.
-In the model discussed here, not only do wavefunctions spontaneously collapse, but there are also many separate wavefunctions in the universe, some representing as little as a single particle.
-This picture permits a realist interpretation of the wavefunction in which the wavefunction is not merely a mathematical tool for predicting outcomes of experiments or observations, but is also a physical feature of the universe in its own right.
+Our model permits a realist interpretation of the wavefunction in which it is not merely a mathematical tool for predicting outcomes of experiments or observations, but is also a physical feature of the universe in its own right.
 Furthermore, since the theory makes novel empirical predictions, it is in principle testable.